HR-Williams/PierresBakery.Solution/README.md

 * _Open the terminal on your local machine_
 * _If C# is not installed on your local device, follow the instructions [here](https://www.learnhowtoprogram.com/c-and-net-part-time-c-and-react-track/getting-started-with-c/installing-c-and-net)_
-* _Clone this project with the following command `$ https://github.com/HR-Williams/PierresBakery.Solution`_
+* _Clone this project with the following command `$ git clone https://github.com/HR-Williams/PierresBakery.Solution`_
 * _Navigate to the top level of the repository_
 * _At the root directory for this project enter the command `$ dotnet build` then enter the command `$ dotnet run`_